OutSorcerer/evgeniymamchenko.com/_posts/2018-05-30-dual-neural-style-transfer-with-docker-compose.md

 [TensorFlow](https://www.tensorflow.org/) is an open-source software library for numerical computation using data flow graphs.
 It has a built-in gradient computation, many supported operations from simple matrix addition or multiplication to pre-implemented convolution or sampling layers, optimizers from `GradientDescentOptimizer` to `AdamOptimizer`, ability to run on GPUs and TPUs and many more which makes it one of the most popular tools for building neural network models.

-The program starts with loading weights of pre-trained VGG network and building a computational graph.
-A nice thing is that a single graph and a single TensorFlow Session can be used for handling different user inputs which makes initialization time much faster.
+The program starts with loading weights of the pre-trained VGG network and building a computational graph.
+A nice thing is that a single graph and a single TensorFlow session can be used for handling different user inputs which makes initialization time much faster.

-Since initialization and training take significant time, but we want to keep a user up to date by responding to HTTP requests TensorFlow code works in a separate thread.
+Since initialization and training take significant time, but we want to keep a user up to date by responding to HTTP requests, TensorFlow code works in a separate thread.

 This code is based on an assignment *Art Generation with Neural Style Transfer* from Andrew's Ng [course](https://www.coursera.org/learn/convolutional-neural-networks), which is a part of [Deep Learning specialization](https://www.deeplearning.ai/).

-My changes include a support for a second style image that I described [above](#how-the-original-neural-style-transfer-was-extended) and various performance improvements that I am going to describe [below](#leaking-tensorflow-graph-nodes-and-therefore-memory).
+My changes include the support for a second style image that I described [above](#how-the-original-neural-style-transfer-algorithm-was-extended) and various performance improvements that I am going to describe [below](#leaking-tensorflow-graph-nodes-and-therefore-memory).

 ### Docker Compose